-- 10.4.1 Tree Well/Aeration Systems: A tree well/aeration system is used when the proposed finished grade within the critical root zone exceeds the natural grade by eight inches or more.
-The critical root zone represents that portion of a tree's root system equivalent to an area of a one-foot radius for each inch diameter of the tree's trunk measured 4.5 feet above the natural grade (i.e. a 12-inch diameter tree has a critical root zone of 12 feet radius from the tree's trunk).
-See additional guidelines on tree well/aeration systems in the Tree Protection, Typical Details. - 10.4.2 Retaining Wall: A retaining wall is used when the proposed finished grade within a tree's critical root zone is below the natural grade.
+- 10.4.1 Tree Well/Aeration Systems: A tree well/aeration system is used when the finished grade within the critical root zone exceeds the natural grade by eight inches or more.
+The critical root zone of a tree is that portion of the root system equivalent to an area of a one-foot radius for each inch diameter of the tree's trunk measured 4.5 feet above the natural grade (i.e. a 12-inch diameter tree has a critical root zone of 12 feet radius from the tree's trunk).
+Refer to Standard County Index drawing TD-16 (Sheet 2&3 of 7) for additional guidelines on tree well in the Tree Protection,. - 10.4.2 Retaining Wall: A retaining wall is used when the proposed finished grade within a tree's critical root zone is below the natural grade.
 The installation of a retaining wall must be placed no nearer the tree's trunk than three times the trunk diameter measured at 4.5 feet above the natural grade and when no more than 30% of the tree's root system will be severed.
 Prior to the finished grade adjustments and retaining wall installation, prune the tree's roots with a Dosko root cutter or equivalent where the retaining wall is to be installed.
-See additional guidelines on retaining walls in the Tree Protection Typical Details. - 10.4.3 Pervious Pavement: Pervious pavement may be applied when the proposed finished grade within a tree's critical root zone does not exceed the natural grade by more than eight inches with predominantly sandy textured fill.
-Various pervious materials such as paver bricks, turf block and porous concrete are acceptable.
-Curbing proposed at the perimeter of the pavement material must be designed to not sever the root system the pervious pavement is to protect.
+Refer to Standard County Index drawing TD-16 (Sheet 2 of 7) for additional guidelines on retaining walls in the Tree Protection, - 10.4.3 Pervious Pavement: Pervious pavement may be applied to protect the trees critical root zone when the proposed finished grade does not exceed the natural grade by more than eight inches. with.
+The pervious pavement must be a predominantly sandy textured fill which can be overlain with pervious materials such as paver bricks, turf block, or porous concrete.
+Curbing proposed at the perimeter of the pervious pavement material must be designed to not sever the root system.
 Extruded curb, pin curbs or other similar designs are necessary to minimize root disturbance.
-See additional guidelines on pervious pavement in the Tree Protection Typical Details. - 10.4.4 Cantilevering: Bridging the root system of protected trees may be necessary for the installation of buffer walls or other similar vertical structures. - 10.4.5 Root Pruning: Root pruning is to be an important consideration when land alteration activity is proposed within a tree's critical root zone.
+Refer to Standard County Index drawing TD--16 (Sheet 4 of 7) for additional guidelines on pervious pavement in the Tree Protection. - 10.4.4 Cantilevering: Bridging the root system of protected trees may be necessary for the installation of buffer walls or other similar vertical structures. - 10.4.5 Root Pruning: Root pruning is to be an important consideration when land alteration activity is proposed within a tree's critical root zone.
 Root pruning must be effectively performed to promote desired wound wood production and to discourage a root's infection by root-rotting fungi.
-Effective root pruning represents a clean, even cut and discourages a torn, jagged result. - 10.4.6 Tree Protection Barriers: Refer to the guidelines on tree protection barriers in the Tree Protection Typical Details drawings in this manual. - 10.4.7 Tree Pruning: All tree pruning must conform to the pruning standards as specified in the Tree Protection Typical Details drawings in this manual and the National Resources Section of the LDC.
-These standards refer to the American National Standards Institute (ANSI) A-300 Pruning Standards.
+Effective root pruning provide a clean, even cut and discourages a torn and jagged root end. - 10.4.6 Tree Protection Barriers: Tree protection barrier guidelines are provided in the Tree Protection, Standard County Index drawing TD-16 (Sheet 1 of 7). - 10.4.7 Tree Pruning: All tree pruning must conform to the pruning standards specified in the Tree Protection, Standard County Index drawing TD-16 (Sheet 5 of 7) and the Natural Resources Section of the LDC.
+These standards refer to the American National Standards Institute (ANSI) A-300 Pruning Standards. - 10.4.8 For additional guidelines on tree excavations in the Tree Protection, refer to Standard County Index drawing TD-16 (Sheet 6 of 7).